Air Tanzania: Revival (2016–present)

 A year into the new government of President John Magufuli, he made the revival of the airline a top priority of his administration.
-In May 2016, the government announced plans to purchase two aircraft during 2016 and two additional aircraft during 2017.
+In May 2016, the government announced plans to purchase two aircraft in 2016 and two additional aircraft in 2017.
 On 15 September 2016, the president appointed Ladislaus Matindi as director general of the Air Tanzania Company Limited.

 To protect the government's investments from debt collectors, the government, through its Tanzania Government Flight Agency (TGFA), took delivery of two Bombardier Q400 turboprop aircraft at Julius Nyerere International Airport in Dar es Salaam and leased the aircraft to Air Tanzania.
 On 2 December 2016, Bombardier Commercial Aircraft announced that the Tanzanian government, acting through its TGFA, had signed firm purchase agreements for two CS300 jetliners and one Q400 turboprop aircraft for lease to Air Tanzania.
 The CS300 aircraft are now known as Airbus A220-300 aircraft.
 The TGFA also ordered two Boeing 787 Dreamliner aircraft valued at US$224.6 million at list prices.

 With the new airplanes, Air Tanzania resumed service to various domestic destinations.

 On 2 April 2018, Air Tanzania received its third Q400 aircraft with tail number 5H-TCE.
 This aircraft had been scheduled to be delivered in August 2017, but the delivery was delayed after being seized by Canadian contractor Sterling following the Tanzanian government's unwillingness to settle a US$38.7 million debt awarded to the contractor by the International Court of Arbitration in 2010.
 By March 2018, the legal situation was brought under control and the seized plane was released.
 On 8 July 2018, Air Tanzania took delivery of a Boeing 787 Dreamliner, to be deployed on intercontinental flights.

 Air Tanzania received its first Airbus A220-300, registered as 5H-TCH, in December 2018 and second on 11 January 2019 christened Ngorongoro and registered as 5H-TCI.
 The airline became the first African operator of this aircraft type and the fifth airline globally with an A220 family airplane.

 In August 2019, one of the Airbus 220s was seized at O R Tambo International Airport in Johannesburg due to unpaid debt owed by the Tanzanian government.
 The airline subsequently suspended all flights to South Africa, citing safety concerns over xenophobic attacks.
 The airline continues to be unable to service certain destinations of the fear of the planes being impounded.

 The airline also plans to grow its cargo operations and at the Dubai Airshow 15 November 2021 placed its first order of a Boeing 767-300 Freighter.
-The total order was for valued at more than $726 million at list prices which included a new Boeing 787-8 Dreamliner and two Boeing 737 MAX.
+The total order was valued at more than $726 million at list prices which included a new Boeing 787-8 Dreamliner and two Boeing 737 MAX.
 The airline began its first dedicated cargo flight to Guangzhou Airport in mid 2021 as passenger service was delayed due to COVID-19 restrictions in mainland China.